Towards Plausible Graph Anonymization: Edge Plausibility

-Objective function~\ref{equ:log-likelihood} implies that, if two users share similar neighborhoods in $\Graph_{\ano}$, then their learned vectors will be closer than those with different neighborhoods.
+Objective function~(\autoref{equ:skipgram}) implies that if two users share similar neighborhoods in $\Graph_{\ano}$, then their learned vectors will be closer than those with different neighborhoods.
 This results in each user's vector being able to preserve her neighborhood and to eventually reflect her structural property in $\Graph_{\ano}$.
-To optimize (\ref{equ:log-likelihood}), we rely on stochastic gradient descent (SGD).
-However, the term $\log \sum_{v\in\User}\exp(f(v) \cdot\! f(\user))$ requires summation over all users in $\Graph_{\ano}$ during each iteration of SGD, which is computationally expensive.
-Therefore, in order to speed up the learning process, we apply negative sampling~\cite{MSCCD13}.
+To optimize \autoref{equ:skipgram}, we rely on stochastic gradient descent (SGD) with negative sampling~\cite{MSCCD13}.
+We omit the details here due to space limitation.